siamakn/temp-nomad-onboarding-workshop/docs/Module3/6_ELN_using_custom_schema/M3_4_3_measurement_data.md

 <!-- ## uploading experimental measurement data files to your ELN -->

- # Adding characterization data files to your NOMAD ELN
+ # Adding Characterization Data Files to Your NOMAD ELN

-In this section, we'll explore the process of documenting experiments within the NOMAD ELN, focusing on the essential step of uploading characterization results data files along with sample and processing information.
+In this section, we will explore the process of documenting experiments within the NOMAD ELN, focusing on the essential step of uploading characterization results along with sample and processing information.

 Within NOMAD, any file type can be added seamlessly through the ELN upload feature.
 However, to take full advantage of NOMAD's capabilities, it's critical that data files become Entries.
 These Entries are processed by NOMAD, transforming them into structured data that allows for easy metadata extraction, visualization, and analysis.